flabbergast/chibios-projects/projects/f072-teensy-debug-simple/README.md

 # A Teensy-style "debug" channel over USB raw HID

+*NOTE* Not working ATM; needs updating to the new USB API.

 ## A simple version

 This example implements a raw HID device, which is able to send "debug" messages, akin to the original [Teensy] [usb_debug_only] example.